15 Tips for the best wedding photos ever

 Sometimes hotel rooms just aren’t that nice.
 Check out an Air BnB instead.
 Sometimes you can rent a whole house for way cheaper than a suite at a hotel.
 And you can find on that really fits your style!

 It’s not true that you need to go heavy with your make up so it “shows up on camera” My camera will pick it all up and then some.
 Heavy eye shadow can make your eyes look smaller and thick fake lashes (girl get extensions, they will change your life!) can cast a shadow under your eyes making you look tired.

 *Wedding Dress Tip*

-When shopping for your dress keep in mind how comfortably you can move in it.
+Get a Pretty hanger for your dress!
+Also, when shopping for your dress keep in mind how comfortably you can move in it.
 If you can’t move freely it will limit our shooting style. if you really love the carefree unposed and totally fun photos then let your dress reflect that style.
 At the same time it’s your wedding day and you can wear whatever the hell you want so you do you boo boo 😘

 1. Keep it short

 For your family formal shots try to keep it to just your immediate family.
 This means, parents, siblings(their children and spouses if they have any) and grandparents.
 Extended family photos can be taken during your reception as you make your way to greet everyone.
 These can take longer than any other part of the day and usually everyone just wants to get to the reception and start having fun.
 So the less formal shots we have to take the more fun and candid shots we’ll get later!

 2. Stick to the timeline